childbearinghips/rainwaifu/README.md

 ##Recommendation

-Also, if you're into making a sprite for your desktop manager, I suggest using
+If you're into making a sprite for your desktop manager, I suggest using

 http://www.icongenerators.net/pixelavatar.html